drozzy/Information-Systems-Architecture-Meetup/2017-11-16-recovering-from-system-failure/README.md

-# Recoverying from System Failure
+# Recovering from System Failure

 Presented by Andriy Drozdyuk.
 Please follow along with [slides](slides.pdf).